ekgus9701/ekgus9701/README.md

 ---
 #### "Shoot for the moon.
 Even if you miss, you'll land among the stars."

-- 🏰 I’m currently studying Computer Science & Engineering at Ewha Womans Univ.
+- 🏰 I’m currently studying Computer Science & Engineering / Content Convergence at Ewha Womans Univ.

 - 📫 How to reach me: ekgus9701@gmail.com